talsma-ict/umldoclet/readme.md

 ## Usage

-- Please see the separate [usage page][Usage] on how to use the UML doclet in your own Java projects.
+- Please see the separate [usage page][Usage] on how to use the UML Doclet in your own Java projects.

 ## Feedback

 - We welcome [new issues](https://github.com/talsma-ict/umldoclet/issues/new) :+1:,
-  however please search the [open issues](https://github.com/talsma-ict/umldoclet/issues) otherwise you may [file](https://github.com/talsma-ict/umldoclet/issues/new) a duplicate.
+  however please search the [open issues](https://github.com/talsma-ict/umldoclet/issues).
+  Otherwise you might [file](https://github.com/talsma-ict/umldoclet/issues/new) a duplicate.
 - If possible, please provide an example when sending in bugs.
   This will make fixing them that much easier!